TurtleEngr/gitproj/README.md

 # Description

-`git-proj is a git subsystem` for managing large binary files.
+`git-proj implements git sub-commands` for managing large binary files.
 Its setup and management is simpler than "git LFS", because it doesn't require a git server.

 ## git proj sub-commands